dhis2/dhis2-docs-implementation/content/implementation/upgrades-planning.md

 1. **Changes directly affecting end users**
     This category include changes affecting how end users interact with the system.
 This can range from having to use an entirely new application for a core activity (i.e. from *Pivot Table* to *Data Visualizer* or *Tracker Capture* to *Capture*), to smaller changes to the user interface.

-    It's important here to consider the type of user affected.
+    It is important here to consider the type of user affected.
 A large majority of users typically use just a few apps apps for data entry and/or analysis, and changes affecting these users in many ways have the biggest impact and consequences.
 Other apps are used by a relatively small number of users, often limited to core national staff (e.g. in the Ministry of Health), and providing orientation or even additional training to this group is much cheaper and easier.

-    The core team in charge of the update must consider the relevant changes in this category to conisder the potential consequences and what sort of activities should be planned to ensure end users can continue to use the system with minimal interruption.
+    The core team in charge of the update must consider the relevant changes in this category to consider the potential consequences and what sort of activities should be planned to ensure end users can continue to use the system with minimal interruption.
 It is always good practice to send a notification to all users prior to an upgrade informing them of when the upgrade will take place, what changes they will experience after the upgrade, and reminding them of how to get support if they face any problems.
 For smaller changes, this may be sufficient to address changes visible to end users.

     When there are larger changes, more comprehensive communication and training may be necessary.
 Examples of this include: